configcat/docs/website/docs/advanced/cli.md

 ---
 id: cli
-title:  Command Line Interface (beta)
+title:  Command Line Interface
 ---

-The ConfigCat Command Line Interface (CLI) allows you to interact with the [Public Management API](advanced/public-api.md) via the command line.
+The <a target="_blank" href="https://github.com/configcat/cli">ConfigCat Command Line Interface (CLI)</a> allows you to interact with the [Public Management API](advanced/public-api.md) via the command line.
 It supports most functionality found on the ConfigCat Dashboard.
 You can manage ConfigCat resources like Feature Flags, Targeting / Percentage rules, Products, Configs, Environments, and more.

 ```
 configcat